-- 1. Check for actual sample flow. - To check the actual sample flow, disconnect the sample tube from the sample inlet on the rear panel of the instrument. - Ensure that the unit is in basic SAMPLE mode. - Place a finger over the inlet and feel for suction by the vacuum or, more properly, use the flow meter to measure the actual flow. - If there is proper flow of around 450-550 cc/min, contact Technical Support. - If there is no flow or low flow, continue with the next step.
+- 1. Check for actual sample flow. - To check the actual sample flow, disconnect the sample tube from the external 501 sample inlet. - Ensure that the unit is in basic SAMPLE mode. - Place a finger over the inlet and feel for suction by the vacuum or, more properly, use a flow meter to measure the actual flow. - If there is no flow or low flow, continue with the next step.